- 1 Top 5 Best Travel Cameras Compared

 4K images and 4K video are what make the Panasonic Lumix FZ80 stand out from the rest of the crowd, along with its impressive 60x zoom range.
 And while you’ll only be able to capture video at 24 frames per second, you’ll still end up with breathtaking footage.
 The Lumix falls a little short when fully zoomed in since it doesn’t feature very good image stabilization, but with some practice, you can still get crisp pictures at 60x.

 Using this travel camera is made easy with a touch screen LCD display.
 The display is unfortunately fixed to the rear of the camera, but this was fairly easy to overlook after a few photoshoots In the end, this is the closest you’ll get to a digital SLR (or DSLR) experience with an advanced compact travel camera, which is perfect for travel bloggers who want to capture the best images and video they can of their travels.
+Another option is pairing the Canon EOS 5D Mark III, a reliable DSLR with a Canon EF 35mm f/2 lens for crisp, stable photos you can snap in any sort of lighting.
 You can also check out the best waterproof cameras.

 #3 Canon PowerShot ELPH 180 Camera